-When you return home you must make sure there is someone responsible with you for the first few days, to look after you.
+When you return home you must make sure there is someone responsible with you for the first week, to look after you.
 If you live alone you could arrange to stay with a relative.
-If this is not possible, please tell us when you come to the pre-admission clinic so that arrangements can be made to give you some help at home.
+If this is not possible, please tell us when you come to pre-admission so that arrangements can be made to give you some help at home.